 It’s just as God planned it before time began:

 “Behold, I will bring my servant the Branch . . . and I will remove the iniquity of this land in a single day.”
 (Zechariah 3:8-9)

 The Righteous Branch, grown out of a hardened and rebellious people, accomplished the salvation of His people by living the life we never could and dying the death we all deserve.
-He came in righteousness and, because He did, He was able to remove our iniquity in a single day as he hung on that cross in our place.
+He came in righteousness.
+Because He did, He was able to remove our iniquity in a single day as he hung on that cross in our place.

 As you celebrate Christmas, keep in mind that the baby in the manger was the fulfillment of God’s promise to save His people through the death of His Son.
-He was a baby born to die, but He was also a baby born to live—and live in a way we never could.
-He came in righteousness.
+He was a baby born to die.
+But He was also a baby born to live—and live in a way we never could.
+Jesus came in righteousness.